The-Band-Work/chrisdeshon.com/index.md

 ### Bio

 Chris Deshon is an multi-talented anti-disciplinary researcher artist and social entrepreneur.
-Born in Illinois, he lives and works in Granit City, Illinois on the Happy Trails Farm.
+Born in Granite City, Illinois, he lives and works in Granite City, Illinois on the Happy Trails Farm.